Load Password Protected Document – Secure Comparison in Java

 Audit Trail Implementation

-- Record user information and document metadata
+- Record comparison timestamps, user IDs, and document metadata.

 Production‑Ready Error Handling